View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 The statue was cast by the Gorham Bronze Foundry in 1917, and erected on February 23, 1918, in the southeast corner of Sakura Park, east of Grant’s Tomb.
 Disputes between the sculptor and the executors caused the artist to sue for claims of $32,000.
 He was asked to modify his design so extensively that he signed the piece on the top of its head, commenting wryly, “That is the only part of the original statue they didn’t make me change.”

-In 1936, the statue was restored and a replacement sword was attached.
+In 1936, the statue was restored and a replacement sword attached.
 In 1986, adjoining granite benches were removed and the balustrade modified as part of the overall reconstruction of Sakura Park.
-In 1999, the City Parks Foundation Monuments Conservation Program restored the monument with funding from the American Express Company, the Florence Gould Foundation, and the Samuel H. Kress Foundation.
+In 1999, NYC Parks’ Citywide Monuments Conservation Program conserved the monument.

 General Daniel Butterfield Details